Documentation for QWSearch

 int |

-The waiting time for the algorithm.
+The number of steps the algorithm uses to collect information on the signal.
 Must be smaller than the hitting time. |

 10 |